sdarwin/website-v2/docs/development_setup_notes.md

 Method 3:

-In WSL.
-This is a more complicated method.
+This is a more complicated WSL method.

 In Powershell, install WSL:
 ```